gmag11/EnigmaIOT/readme.md

 During this project conception I decided that it should fulfil this list of requirements.

-- Use the simplest hardware, based on ESP8266.
+- Use the simplest hardware, based on ESP8266 and/or ESP32.
 - Secure by design.
 Make use of a secure channel for data transmission.
 - Automatic dynamic key agreement.
 - Do not require connection to the Internet.
 - Do not overload my home WiFi infrastructure.
-Only Gateway may be connected to LAN.
+Only Gateway will be connected to LAN.
 - Able to use deep sleep to run on batteries.
 - Enough wireless range for a house.
 - Support for a high number of nodes.